14 DAYS FREE TRIAL

 Why is layout planning generally oriented to the medium- to long-term?

-• A general concept of the factory is created which can operate for a certain time without major changes;
+A general concept of the factory is created that can operate for a certain time without major changes.

 When creating a sustainable factory concept, a single day is only a snapshot.
 It is more important to study the production over a longer period and to find an optimum arrangement that is only to be modified slightly to fit the appropriate conditions.
 This saves time and costs.